 Savva’s dough mix is too wet, Darren gets him to redo it to be on the safe side.
 Savva is sweating but still coping under the pressure.

 Attention then gets turned to Sarah’s pork.
-Darren advises his teeth hurt thinking about the cola and sugar in recipe.
+Darren advises his teeth hurt thinking about the cola and sugar in the recipe.
 I’m not surprised by the sweet and sugary pork loving going on, anyone that has travelled to the USA knows they like an extra dose of sugar with everything.

 Then to dramatically bring batch up to a close there is a mince mix up.
 Will anyone get over the line?
-Will we recover from the Frankenstein ragu made from nearly every animal presently in the kitchen? (humans not inclusive obviously)
+Will we recover from the Frankenstein ragu made from nearly every animal present in the kitchen? (humans not inclusive obviously)

 We find out Fabs ragu now has beef, pork and a good whack of lamb destined for kebabs in it.
 Savva may not have enough lamb to get to complete his batch up due to the light fingered Fabs.
 The normally calm Savva is pissed off, we know because he tells us so.

 Sarah doesn’t make it through to the final two.
 Russel mentions that pulled pork is massively on trend, and it is.
 Plus you can’t purchase it in the supermarket (though you can in the USA) and Russel smells money.
 Both Carolyn and Darren don’t love the product as much as they love the idea.
-Personally I love the idea more than ragu.
+Personally, I love the idea more than ragu.

 As we race to the finish line Fabs’ ragu is given a Scottish makeover and called Highland ragu.
-I personally find this branding quite confusing.
+I find this branding quite confusing.
 Is it haggis ragu?
 The Australian public confirms my thoughts.
 They aren’t idiots and are responsive to the wording ‘ragu’.
 How responsive to the word Highland in front of it is another story.